Employment as a parent/carer

 Acknowledging that caring responsibilities will influence how you work is an important first step.

-In recent times there have been positive changes in the workplace that can benefit someone balancing a career with being a carer.
-These are outlined below along with some tips to consider when thinking about your roles.
+In recent years, there have been positive changes in the workplace that can help people who are balancing work and caring.
+These are outlined below, along with some useful tips to consider.

-You can also listen to CFI member and parent of a child with CF, Julie Bernard, speak to Carewell Conversations, sharing her story about managing a careerer while being a carer: You can also download Julie's article at the bottom of this page.
+You can also listen to CFI member and parent Julie Bernard share her experience of managing a career while being a carer in the Carewell Conversations series.
+You can download her article at the bottom of this page.

 Take a Portfolio Career/Life Approach